 A construction worker fell from the Ilia Chavchavadze Literature-Memorial Museum in central Tbilisi on 20 June, while working on restoration works.
 After an initial examination of the site, the Ministry of Labour has concluded that safety rules were being violated.
 [Read more…]

-A 63-year-old construction worker has died in hospital shortly after falling from a construction site in Batumi on 22 March.
-An investigation is ongoing for violations of health and safety rules during the construction.
+A construction worker has died after falling from a construction site at Politkovskaia street in Tbilisi on 30 May.
+An investigation is ongoing for violations of health and safety rules during at the site.
 [Read more…]

 Four miners died on 9 May after a lift collapsed in a coal shaft in Tkibuli, in central Georgia.
 Protests broke out in solidarity in Georgia’s capital Tbilisi following the news, with three activists arrested.
 [Read more…]